renpy/renpy/sphinx/source/python.rst

 -------------------------------------------------

 Ren'Py can import pure-Python modules and packages.
-First-party modules and packages—ones written for the game—can be placed directly into the game directory.
+First-party modules and packages – ones written for the game – can be placed directly into the game directory.
 Third party packages can be placed into the game/python-packages directory.